swimmio/docs.swimm.io/.swm/how-does-heap-work.AJ5ng.sw.md

 Originally, we wanted to load heap through Google Tag Manager as described in [SEO Plugin Configuration](seo-plugin-configuration.faNzX.sw.md), however, we could not (for reasons that are yet to be understood) get heap to actually fire on the page, even when the code was obviously there.

 To get around that, we're loading it **synchronously** in the footer through an ad-hoc component we call by wrapping the theme/Footer component that actually runs the heap code in the browser.
+Why the footer?
+Because right now, the Docusaurus header is a very steady moving target and even wrapping it could cause problems.

 How Do I Turn Heap On Or Off?
 -----------------------------